gkobilansky/Articles/making money as a fintech developer.md

 ## 5 Reason To Be A Fintech Developer.
 And How To Start.

+This post is intended for developers or would be develops that are trying to decide what industry they should focus on.

 ### 1. Highest salaries
-The highest salaries in finance are for [developers](http://www.monster.com/career-start/a/5-best-paying-jobs-financial-services) and the highest salaries for developers are in (finance)[].
+The highest salaries in finance are for developers and the highest salaries for developers are in finance.
+[1]

+According to [the Bureau of Labor Statistics](http://www.bls.gov/oes/current/oes151134.htm), these industries pay developers the most money:
+- Finance
+- Machine Manufacturing (i.e. Semiconductor and Other Electronic Component Manufacturing)
+- And not surprisingly, I.T. and Software Technology (i.e. Software Publishers)

-The salary for a Senior Software Engineer in finance is $106,882.
+The average salary for a Senior Software Engineer in finance is $106,882.
+Not bad.

-Based on my research, freelance rates for fintech developers are higher too.
-Here's some instructive data:

-### 2. Ton of growth
+### 2. Tons of growth

 [insert google trends pic]

-Global investment in financial technology ventures tripled from $1 to $3 billion between 2008 and 2013.
-This figure is expected to grow to $7 billion by 2018.

-These numbers are crazy.
-Compare that to total technology ventures: x billion and tech venture growth.

-Finance investing in technology, fintech investments quadruple - http://www.forbes.com/sites/chancebarnett/2015/07/22/fintech-investments-quadruple-top-trends-to-watch/
+In 2014, venture capitalists invested $48.3 billion in 4,356 deals.
+At the same time, investments into fintech startups quadrupled, growing from just over $3 billion in 2013 to over $12 billion in 2014[2],[3].

+Fintech has very quickly  become a signification percentage of for tech investment allocation.

-As it stand to reason, competition from all these fintech startups is forcing the incumbents to invest in top engineering talent.
+As it stand to reason, competition from all these fintech startups is also forcing the incumbents to invest in top engineering talent.
 Goldman Sachs, for example, is arguably more tech than finance these days.
 Of about 33,000 full-time employees at the bank, 9,000 of them are engineers and programmers.

 That's more engineers than Facebook, Twitter or LinkedIn!

-### 3. Financial Inclusion
+### 3. Financial Exclusion vs. Inclusion
-But, even if you're motivated by more altruistic reasons, don't close the tab just yet ...
+That said, if you're motivated by more altruistic reasons, don't close this tab just yet ...

 It's fun to think of financial companies as evil corporations.
-However, the other side of that coin are those suffering from a lack of financial inclusion.
+However, the other side of that coin are the millions suffering from financial exclusion.

+Allow me to quote Wikipedia real quick:

+> Financial inclusion or inclusive financing is the delivery of financial services at affordable costs to sections of disadvantaged and low-income segments of society, in contrast to financial exclusion where those services are not available or affordable.

 Imagine not being able to open a bank account, save your money safely, pay with a credit card or get insurance.

-In Sub-Saharan Africa only 24% of adults have a bank account.
-Building fintech products can help under-served and underdeveloped markets, you can increase financial inclusion, you can [change the world](https://www.techinasia.com/fintech-change-world/).
+Sure becoming a fintech develop can make you a lot of money.
+But that's not all - your fintech products can help under-served and underdeveloped markets, you can increase financial inclusion, you can [change the world](https://www.techinasia.com/fintech-change-world/).

 ### 4. Innovative work being done
-Maybe you're only knowledge of fintech is using bitcoins to buy reddit gold?
+Maybe your only knowledge of fintech is using bitcoins to buy reddit gold?

-Well, as legendary venture capitalist Marc Andreessen points out, blockchain can potentially eliminate the need for any sort of third party – be it a bank or a governmental agency – to guarantee the exchange of any sort of digital or physical asset.
+Well, there's a bit more to it.
+As legendary venture capitalist Marc Andreessen points out, blockchain can potentially eliminate the need for any sort of third party – be it a bank or a governmental agency – to guarantee the exchange of any sort of digital or physical asset.
 Cut out middle man costs and vastly increase the financial autonomy of individuals.
 That's revolutionary stuff, right?

 Just a few of the cutting edge ideas and technologies being explored in fintech today:

- - complexity of trading algorithms
+ - complex trading algorithms
- - cybersecurity
  - blockchain innovations
  - quantom cryptology
+ - AI hedge funds

 So, if you like a good challenge, fintech might be for you.